schmurfy/get_them_all/README.md

 First let's start by what is currently supported:

-- authentication
+- authentication (partially by hand)
-- the referer is passed from one page to another so any leeched detection by referer will fail
+- the referer is passed from one page to another so any leecher detection by referer will fail
 - cookies are passed too
 - parallel download, you decide how many parallel tasks are executed